yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

   <p>Familiarize yourself with the code in <a href="https://codepen.io/turing-kwk/pen/XwWgXe">this CodePen</a>.
 Then, fork it to your account and start working on the steps below:</p>
   <ol>
     <li>First, between lines 11 and 12, add a button inside the div.
 Style it however you'd like!</li>
-    <li>Now, write an event listener for the card container.
+    <li>Now, write an event listener for a click on the card container.
 Put a <code class="try-it-code">console.log()</code> statement inside the event handler to make sure you are getting into that function.</li>
     <li>Write the conditional to check that a delete button was clicked on.</li>
     <li>Write the code to delete the card inside of the conditional.</li>
   </ol>